 The Free Application for Federal Student Aid (FAFSA) is specific to an academic year.
 Therefore, a FAFSA must be filed every year of the program.
 An academic year is defined as July 1 through June 30.
-FAFSA filing season for each academic year begins on January 1 of the calendar year in which the academic year will begin on July 1.
+FAFSA filing season for each academic year begins on October 1 of the previous year.
 An academic year at Bellin College begins with the fall semester and ends with the summer session (fall, spring, summer).
-Therefore, a student who wishes to apply for financial aid for the fall semester should file a FAFSA after January 1 of that calendar year.
+Therefore, a student who wishes to apply for financial aid for the fall semester should file a FAFSA after October 1 of the previous calendar year.
+For example, students wishing to apply for the 2017-2018 academic year may file a FAFSA as early as October 1, 2016.

-The earlier you can file the better.
-Some forms of financial aid are limited and are awarded on a firstcome-first-served basis.
+Some forms of financial aid are limited and are awarded on a first-come-first-served basis.
 Therefore, the longer you wait to file a FAFSA, the more likely you are to miss out on certain forms of aid.
 Remember, the FAFSA requires income tax data on the student and, if a dependent, the parents, too.
-Therefore, if possible, it is best to wait until your federal income taxes are completed before filing the FAFSA although, if pressed for time, the FAFSA may be filed using estimated income tax figures however, corrections will need to be made once the tax returns are completed.

-For FAFSA filers who have completed their income tax returns, the US Department of Education offers the IRS Data Retrieval Tool (DRT) option when completing the FAFSA.
+The US Department of Education offers the IRS Data Retrieval Tool (DRT) option when completing the FAFSA.
 This allows the taxpayer (student and/or parent) to upload all required data elements from the IRS tax return directly from the IRS database.
-Tax filers must allow at least 3-6 weeks after tax returns are filed before the IRS DRT is available (3 weeks if taxes are filed electronically; 6 weeks if filed via paper returns).